-Your sixth graders are guaranteed to have plenty of creative and fun ideas to write about using this list of sixth grade writing prompts.
+Your sixth graders are guaranteed to have plenty of ideas to write about using these engaging sixth grade writing prompts.

 Not only do these writing prompts for sixth graders prevent writer’s block, they help students reflect on personal experiences, sharpen writing skills, instill a love for writing, and encourage students to express their thoughts well.

 So pencil into your lesson plan this week a few of these high-interest sixth grade writing prompts.

 Sixth Grade Writing Prompts

 1. Describe the hardest thing you have ever learned to do.